 Thanks to advances in technology, techniques, and restoration materials, cosmetic dentistry has never been more popular.
-We here at Julie A. Phillips, DDS, MS specialize in a number of different cosmetic treatments designed to improve the esthetics of your smile.
+We here at Dr. Julie Phillips Prosthodontics specialize in a number of different cosmetic treatments designed to improve the esthetics of your smile.
 From minor modifications to drastic changes, our cosmetic dentistry can help you achieve the smile of your dreams!

 A ceramic veneer is a razor-thin shell, typically made of porcelain that we bond to the front surface of a tooth.
 Due to their fragile nature, veneers are reserved for visually-unappealing teeth in the anterior (front) area of your mouth.
 Posterior teeth, like molars and premolars, usually require the placement of a dental crown to make a cosmetic change.

 Most veneers require minor preparation before placement.
 We typically need to remove a small portion of the enamel from the front of the tooth to accommodate the thickness of a veneer.
 For this reason, most veneers are also considered irreversible.

 A dental, or cosmetic bonding, can be implemented to fix a chip, crack, discoloration, or otherwise abnormal tooth.
 Bonding is made from a putty-like substance known as composite resin, which can be shaped and shaded to match your existing enamel.
 As the name suggests, the composite is “bonded” to the tooth during a minor procedure.

 Bonding is a popular option among patients because it is one of the easiest, quickest, and most cost-effective ways to improve esthetics.
 However, patients looking for a more permanent option may want to consider ceramic veneers or inlays & onlays.